YouGov survey shows parental support for increasing plant-based meals in schools

 Sophia Millar, Co-Director at ProVeg UK, said, “It’s great to see support for plant-based options on school menus is strong with parents.
 ProVeg has already swapped 50 million meals to date – a fantastic milestone – and we’ll continue to keep championing plant-rich recipes, and training school caterers to cook with planet-friendly and nutritious ingredients.”

-The School Plates programme was launched in 2018 and now works with over 100 school catering partners across the country.
+The School Plates program was launched in 2018 and now works with over 100 school catering partners across the country.
 As a result, over 12,000 schools benefit from healthier and more sustainable menus.
-The programme continues to thrive.
+The program continues to thrive.

 Healthier compared to what is served now